New Big Money Means Marathon Petroleum Corporation (MPC) Investors Could Reap Benefit

 The top institutional shareholder in the company is Blackrock Inc. with over 69.14 million shares valued at $2.86 billion.
 The investor’s holdings represent 10.62% of the MPC Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 62.09 million shares valued at $2.57 billion to account for 9.53% of the shares outstanding.
 The other top investors are State Street Corporation which holds 38.76 million shares representing 5.95% and valued at over $1.6 billion, while Morgan Stanley holds 2.65% of the shares totaling 17.27 million with a market value of $714.49 million.

-Marathon Petroleum Corporation (NYSE: MPC) is 25.85% higher on its value in year-to-date trading and has touched a low of $22.75 and a high of $59.93 in the current 52-week trading range.
+Marathon Petroleum Corporation (NYSE: MPC) is 28.80% higher on its value in year-to-date trading and has touched a low of $25.04 and a high of $59.93 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The MPC stock was last observed hovering at around $53.43 in the last trading session, with the day’s loss setting it -1.38% off its average median price target of $63.00 for the next 12 months.
-It is also 37.29% off the consensus price target high of $83.00 offered by 16 analysts, but current levels are 1.79% higher than the price target low of $53.00 for the same period.
+The MPC stock was last observed hovering at around $53.00 in the last trading session, with the day’s gains setting it 0.27% off its average median price target of $63.00 for the next 12 months.
+It is also 35.82% off the consensus price target high of $83.00 offered by 16 analysts, but current levels are -0.51% lower than the price target low of $53.00 for the same period.

 Marathon Petroleum Corporation (MPC) Analyst Forecasts